dartmouth-cs52/dartmouth-cs52.github.io/lectures/07_react2/index_slides.md

 ???
 * create function that runs setState in parent smart container
+* why might we want to keep state up in this parent component?
 * pass function down to children who can run it